E3 2020 has been cancelled

 "We are also exploring options with our members to coordinate an online experience to showcase industry announcements and news in June 2020," the ESA said in its statement.

-This means we could see the ESA taking the same approach the organizer's of GDC.
-GDC was also cancelled over coronavirus concerns, however the organizers are due to host panels and award streams on Twitch next week in lieu of the event.
+This means we could see the ESA taking the same approach as the organizers of GDC.
+GDC was "postponed" over coronavirus concerns, however the organizers are due to host panels and award streams on Twitch next week in lieu of the event.

 With streams like Nintendo Direct and PlayStation's State of Play becoming more commonplace, this wouldn't be a surprising alternative (even if it's bit less exciting).